How to Visit Colombia’s Rosario Islands from Cartagena

 Susana and I have done all of these, and there isn’t a bad choice here.

-It really comes down to your budget, the amount of time you have in Cartagena, and personal preference when deciding how to do the islands.
+It really comes down to your budget, the amount of time you have in Cartagena, and your own personal preference when deciding what’s the best way to do the Rosario Islands for you.

 People dancing on a boat with others swimming in the water.